austinzheng/Cormorant/README.md

 License
 -------

 Lambdatron © 2014 Austin Zheng.
-Lambdatron is open-source software, released under the terms of the MIT License.
+The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.
+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
+You must not remove this notice, or any other, from this software.